If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 When you see the list (if there is one), you will notice that a number of the items are things you could replace yourself for a third of the price.

-For example, my old apartment management listed a cost o 3,000 Baht for a replacement shower curtain.
+For example, my old apartment management listed a cost of 3,000 Baht for a replacement shower curtain.
 Within a few months of me being there, the curtain started to get mildew spots due to poor ventilation.

 I figured it probably had mildew on before I moved in but they had scrubbed it out.
 The thing with mildew is that the spores pretty much always reappear.
-So instead of getting charged for a new one, I bought one for 100 Baht at a local shop and called in the office manager to watch me replace it.

 Swallow the Mandatory Cleaning Charge

-This is pretty much standard everywhere in Thailand, and ranges from 500-1000 Baht.
 If you check your tenancy agreement, it will most likely say that you will be charged a flat fee for cleaning when you move out.

 Even if you keep your apartment spotless, you can still expect to pay this charge.

-The joke is: they don't pay for a special deep clean from a private company.
-No, it's just the same housekeeping lady they employ to clean anyway; and if you pay the apartment for a weekly cleaner, it's probably the same person.
+The joke is, they don't pay for a special deep clean from a private company.
+No, it's just the same housekeeping lady they employ to clean anyway.
+And if you pay the apartment for a weekly cleaner, it's probably the same person.

 I don't know about you, but when I leave an apartment or a hotel room, I always leave it clean and tidy.
 It's just how I was brought up.

-Anyway, you'll have to suck up the cleaning charge – so don't bother kicking up a fuss.
+Anyway, you'll have to suck up the cleaning charge, so don't bother kicking up a fuss.

 Be Upfront About Damage You've Caused

-1. Honesty is usually the best policy.
+- Honesty is usually the best policy.
 The fact that you owned up will go a long way in terms of maintaining a good relationship with your landlord.
 Moreover, you might even get away with a “mai bpen rai” (never mind), depending on how expensive the damage is!

-2. If you wait until you move out, this will present the perfect opportunity to withhold a portion of your deposit.
+- If you wait until you move out, this will present the perfect opportunity to withhold a portion of your deposit.

-The big point here is, don't wait.
-If you damage something, own up and deal with it there and then. moving out is always a hassle anyway, so having this type of issue to deal with on a stressful move-out day is bound to cause some conflict.
+Moving out is always a hassle anyway, so having this type of issue to deal with on a stressful move-out day is bound to cause some conflict.

 Understand How Your Deposit Will Be Returned

-Here's a last tip for you: make sure you understand the process for paying the deposit back.
-By that I mean, is it paid on the day you move out, or is there a waiting period?
+By this I mean, is it paid on the day you move out, or is there a waiting period?
 Is is paid into your bank or in cash?

 I was in my last apartment for 3+ years, yet I didn't know that the deposit would not be paid back to me on the day I moved out.